 Illuminated windows are like doors to other worlds.
 They show glimpses of the life inside all those foreign houses: The family at their dinner table, the book shelves stacked with hundreds of thick volumes, the kitchen counter with a basket of fruits, the flicker of a TV.
 Passing all those light boxes, watching them for maybe two seconds, moving along, it’s easy to invent a very own story about the just seen scenario: The family on the table maybe just speaks about an adventure the kid experienced the day, the bowl of fruits was maybe shopped on the farmers market this morning, the men in front of the TV is maybe enjoying his leisure time after a hard day at work.

 I love those little insights into foreign worlds.
 It gives my own world another perspective.
 I am here, walking outside, those people are inside, having a great or maybe bad evening together or alone, living their life until tomorrow.
 Then everyone will leave his or her home again, a new day starts with all those new stories to experience.

 As a kid I was living in Berlin, in a block of apartment houses.
 My bedroom window had a free view onto the 12-floor building opposite.
 There were around 100 windows.
 During a sleepless night I would sit on the window-sill and imagine a story for every illuminated window I saw.
 Those dream journeys into foreign lives made me calm and sleepy, until I was ready to go to bed again.

 Today, coming home from those evening walks, I am also a lot more relaxed then when I left only half an hour ago.
 Here I am, letting the world outside.
 Closing the curtains.
 Switching on the light.
 There are a lot of stories out there.
 Now it’s time for my very own.

-I wish you a wonderful May week!
-Dare something :)!
+I wish you a wonderful week!
+Have one full of little stories :)!